 • Highlight good practices with MSP that could be applied to islands contexts

 An expert roundtable was organised to share up-to-date information of on-going research and existing good practices, as well as to support the Romanian MSP authority and involved sectoral ministries.
 Specific needs from the MSP authority and sectoral ministries were identified beforehand.
-A report has now been published, alongside the participants list and the presentations given:
+To access all information click on the event title.

 An expert roundtable on cumulative impact tools was organised on 18 January in Venice, Italy, bringing together subject experts and tool developers to discuss development of these tools as they relate to MSP.
 Cumulative impact tools are of particular interest for implementing the ‚ecosystem based approach‘ in MSP, in accordance with the EU MSP Directive.
-The roundtable summary report and presentations can be downloaded here.
+To access the roundtable summary report and presentations click on the event title.

 This conference, organised by the EU MSP Platform on behalf of the European Commission, took place on 11-12 October in Brussels, Belgium.
 The conference was aimed at both MSP practitioners, authorities as well as industry representatives and was attended by Mr. Karmenu Vella, Commissioner for Environment, Maritime Affairs and Fisheries.
 This conference provided a forum for discussion and exchange, and offered concrete examples and guidelines on how to apply MSP as a tool to support sustainable maritime economic development (‘Blue Growth’).